How well do you know your guitars?

 Eastwood

-Eastwood Guitars is a Canadian-Korean company set up to re-create affordable and playable versions of rare vintage electric guitars that have long since gone out of production.
+Eastwood Guitars is a Canadian-Korean company set up with an interesting production philosophy — to re-create affordable and playable versions of rare vintage electric guitars that have long since gone out of production.

-Interestingly, Eastwood’s production philosophy is to create guitars that evoke classic looks and vintage sounds but also sold at a price point where they are meant to be played and not simply collected.
+In other words, make guitars that evoke classic looks and vintage sounds yet sold at a price point where they are meant to be played and not simply collected.

-Eastwood now produce around 20 guitar models, and they have been very positively received by players and in reviews.
-They also produce bass guitars that are either reproductions of classic bass guitar designs or adopted from their other guitar designs.
+Eastwood currently produces around 20 guitar models, all very positively received by players and in reviews.
+They also produce bass guitars that are either reproductions of classic bass designs or adopted from their other guitar designs.

 ESP